 The kids without were outraged and the kids given everything understood it was unfair.
 The experiment showed that kids do get injustice.
 But did they truly understand the power context behind racism?
 Racism is not simply denying group x, it’s about actually creating and maintaining a system of power to maintain it.

 It raised the question, could I have had a chat with my daughter earlier so that her first introduction to the subject would be with us, her parents?
 And was I naive to think she wasn’t already seeing signs of how privilege and prejudice work and who benefits?
-Should I have been talking to my children about racism a lot earlier?
+If I want to be raising race conscious children, should I have been trying to talk to them about racism a lot earlier?

 The answer is yes.
-Our children are never too young to have these discussions.
+Our children are never too young to have these discussions if we want to be raising race conscious children.
 Because they are noticing difference no matter how much you want to sugar coat it.
 And if it’s you who first broaches a discussion, your child will most likely feel comfortable later on to discuss the more complex aspects of race that inevitably need exploring.

-So if you want to have an open door about discussions on race and racism, here’s a guide to get you started,
+So if you want to have an open door about topics such as race and racism, here’s a guide to get you started,

 If you think your children don’t see colour and that racial differences are taught and not noticed by children, you couldn’t be more wrong.